Ghana start 2018Ashanti region

 The operation of the Wioso Senior High School is a pilot project in Ghana as it combines a high school with an organic farm in a rural area.
 It is the first Alma Mater Education (“AME”) school and was opened in the town of Wioso, Ashanti Region, in September of 2015.
 The specific location was selected with the support of local partners, such as The Ghana Education Service and Kumasi Institute of Tropical Agriculture, as this area is particularly in need of educational support.
 The school is in a way unique that it combines a formal secondary school with a 25 acre organic farm.
 Not only provides the farm an excellent source of nutritious food for the students, but also acts as a center for conducting different training programs.
 Highly relevant skills in these rural communities, such as sustainable or organic farming and entrepreneurship are taught.

-The construction of the dormitory started end of August and should be finalized at the end of 2018.
+The construction of the dormitory started end of August and was finished at the end of 2018.

 Negotiations with the local authorities for new land to build two more schools in that region have already started.